SonyCSLParis/ATS_it/README.md

 Francesca Padovani, trainee at CSL Sony Paris contributed to the creation of this repository, under the supervision of Martina Galletti.

 ## Structure
-The repository contains the **src** code, the structure of which will be explained below, the **requirements.txt** file, which contains all the libraries needed to set up your environment and be able to run the code, and the **settings.py** file in which we placed all local paths and assigned them to global variables, which we then reused in the scripts to access data.
-All the input datasets, the pre-processed ones and those generated in the Hugging Face format needed to tune the model, were not published, partly because of the large size.
+All the input datasets, the pre-processed ones and those generated in the Hugging Face format needed to tune the model, are not published, partly because of the large size.
 The online sources from which I primarily retrieved the three corpus used in this project are as follows:

 - [PACCSS-IT (Parallel Corpus of Complex-Simple Sentences for ITalian)](http://www.italianlp.it/resources/paccss-it-parallel-corpus-of-complex-simple-sentences-for-italian/): PaCCSS-IT is a corpus of Complex-Simple Aligned Sentences for ITalian of about 63,000 pairs of sentences extracted from the ItWaC corpus, the largest copy-right free corpus of contemporary Italian web texts.